 Hummus is sometimes dense, cakey, clumpy, heavy, gritty, and bland—a dreadful combination.
 You can hold a drab bowl of hummus upside down, like a Dairy Queen blizzard, and the kneaded brick of ground-up chickpeas will stay in the bowl, slowly growing cracks across the dry surface as it hovers, completely forgotten, over the party appetizer table.
 My family makes hummus for just about every party we go to or host, and there's never any left at the end of the night.
 There are a few easy tricks to making really good hummus.

-I use a lot more lemon juice than most people.
+I use a lot more lemon juice than you might think necessary.
 Most recipes call for just a couple tablespoons, which leads to a thick, bland, gritty paste instead of a zesty, tangy, smooth spread.
 Since it's served with pita bread or lawasha, hummus has got to be super flavorful to stand out.

 I also use a bit more tahini than you might think.
 The tahini balances the tartness of the lemons and gives the chickpeas a lot more earthiness.
 A good amount of tahini and lemon juice make this hummus very dynamic and balanced.

 I don't use a ton of garlic, just a medium clove, maybe two if you really love garlic.
 Extra garlic is not the way to make your hummus more flavorful.
 You don't want it to actually taste garlicky, but to have a subtle note of garlic.

 I particularly love the way my mother and grandmother taught me to present hummus, which is both beautiful and functional.
 Hummus is often served in a bowl with some oil drizzled over it and some spices, but that's not the most efficient way to get a good amount of spices and olive oil with every bite.
 Instead, we spread it somewhat thinly over a plate or shallow bowl (about 1/2 to 1 inch thick), then dip the spoon over the surface to create indentations, which we fill with extra virgin olive oil and a dusting of spices.
 That way every bite is covered with the toppings.